-Manual Handling Training for Healthcare Workers in Ireland
+Manual Handling Training for Healthcare Workers in Ireland.

 Specialised Manual Handling Training for nurses, care assistants, hospital staff, and healthcare professionals.
 Patient handling techniques, injury prevention, and HSA compliant certification - all online, in under an hour.